Bortiz25/pet-store-website/README.md

 <img width="541" alt="DB SS" src="https://github.com/Bortiz25/pet-store-website/assets/94881226/a9c319be-cc8a-421d-8c75-972d16136525">

 Once you click on the 'Browse collections' tab, you can see our 'audits', 'products', and 'users' collections.
+Our database is called "Website" and it contains the three mentioned collections.

 ### ℹ️ A collection is like a table in SQL and a document is like a row in an SQL table.